-GD: Well, Kirsty, it’s a long story.
-Although I’m from South Africa, my grandmother is Danish and my parents wanted to give me a Scandinavian name.
+GD: Well, Lauren, it’s a long story.
+Although I’m from South Africa, my grandmother was Danish and my parents wanted to give me a Scandinavian name.
 I have a cousin named ‘Gisken’ in Denmark, which I believe means ‘little girl’ in Greenland, but my father made a spelling mistake on my birth certificate so I’ve ended up with really unusual forename.

 GD: Yes, I do miss family, and the sunshine.
-But, hey, my garden is populated with South African plants (the upside of climate change) and Skype has proved life-enhancing as far as keeping in touch is concerned.
+But, hey, my garden is populated with South African plants and WhatsApp has proved life-enhancing as far as keeping in touch is concerned.

 GD: I think I’ll have Mike Oldfield’s Tubular Bells.
 It brings back some very happy memories of childhood holidays in the bushveld of South Africa.